Mubashirr101/SecureCipher/README.md

 # SecureCipher

-Hey there! 👋 Thanks for checking out Secure Cipher!
-I'm Mubashir Shaikh ,the sole developer behind this project.
+Hey there! 👋 Thanks for checking out **Secure Cipher**!
+I'm *Mubashir Shaikh* ,the sole developer behind this project.
 As a cybersecurity enthusiast, I wanted to create a tool that prioritizes user privacy and security.
 With Secure Cipher, you can encrypt and decrypt text/files, hide messages using steganography, and manage your passwords securely.

 Additionally, one of my primary goals in developing Secure Cipher was to make powerful encryption, steganography techniques and an in-built password manager accessible to a wider audience.
 While many similar tools are command-line-based and predominantly designed for Linux users, I recognized the need for a user-friendly GUI application tailored to Windows users who may not be as comfortable with technical interfaces.

 With Secure Cipher, I aim to bridge the gap between robust security features and user-friendly design, ensuring that even less tech-savvy individuals can confidently protect their sensitive information.
-Happy encrypting! 🔒
+Happy encrypting!! 🔒

 ---
 ## Screenshots